wathmihasara/ASS_4_GRP-10/README.md

 print(median_diff)
 ```

-These codes used to print the results of the comparisons for both the mean and median coding sequence lengths, allowing to easily view and interpret the findings regarding the differences between the two organisms
+These codes are used to print the results of the comparisons for both the mean and median coding sequence lengths, allowing to easily view and interpret the findings regarding the differences between the two organisms

 # Question 4